I could spit on every romance novel I read as a teenager. They deluded me into thinking that marriage was one, long romantic adventure. What a crock.

 Walking in with Our Eyes Wide Open

-When dating, it’s human nature to present only our best side.
-But it’s a huge mistake if two people want to spend a lifetime together.
+When dating, it’s human nature to present only our best side, but it’s a huge mistake if two people want to spend a lifetime together.
 It’s imperative we take off our rose-colored glasses.
 Painting our spouse or love interest as perfect will only set us up for a rude awakening.

-Some couples think marriage will fix or save them, but superheroes only exist in the media.
+Some couples think marriage will fix or save them, but superheroes only exist in the movies.
 Expecting a [future] spouse to “fix” our sinful patterns or save us from a dysfunctional family is more pressure than any one individual should bear.

 Life is Not a Romance Novel